network-international/card-management-sdk-android/README.md

 ```
 The activity should implement VerifyPinFragment.OnFragmentInteractionListener interface in order to receive
 the success/error operation callback, then you have to prepare an NIInput and NIPinFormType objects.
-In the current example the VerifyPinFragmentFromActivity component is displayed on screen using the
+In the current example the VerifyPinFragment component is displayed on screen using the
 verifyPinButton.setOnClickListener {}.
 A description of the NIPinFormType is as following: